zenykhaidukk/places-web/README.md

 # places-web

 Its a React SPA for my pet project.
 Deployed on Firebase.
+You can play around with it here - https://places-web-f7411.web.app/

 # Technologies used: